 6. Safety.
 For some people in this state there may be a desire to hurt oneself or

 to act in ways that are endangering.
 This can be very tricky to manage and every situation is different.
 Round the clock care can be helping along with soothing talk and listening to what is going on for a person.
-Often these tendencies can be reduced with a lot of kindness, care, attention, good food, herbal approaches.
-But at times things can get out of hand and truly dangerous and at that point I think hospitalization is warranted. if at all possible it is best if family and friends brings the person to the hospital because the alternative is to call the police which is deeply traumatic and often dangerous if there is extreme volatility going on.
+Often these tendencies can be reduced with a lot of kindness, care, attention and good food.
+But at times things can get out of hand and truly dangerous and at that point I think hospitalization is warranted. if at all possible it is best if family and friends brings the person to the hospital because the alternative is to call the police which can be deeply traumatic and often dangerous if there is extreme volatility going on.
 Deciding how to manage this can be one of the hardest decisions for a loved one to make.
 But the paramount concern at that point is making sure everyone stays safe and unharmed.

 7. Love.
 A key component to the healing process is having family and friends around that will provide warmth and care.
 Again, it is key to avoid too much “therapy” and instead focus the energy towards quieter activities such as playing light soothing music, crafts, coloring, time in a garden or nature walks.
 Love in this case generally means being with the person without judgement and avoiding heavy criticism, fear, shame and anger if at all possible.
 It does not mean unconditional acceptance of all actions and behavior.
 Certainly some behavior is off limits such as abusive language or actions or movement towards hurting self or others.